LOS ANGELES - Actor Will Smith has opened up about his marriage to actress Jada Pinkett Smith.

 In his latest interview, Smith, who is still married, also admitted that his greatest fantasy is to have a harem of women and named actress Halle Berry and ballet dancer Misty Copeland as being high on his list of desirable women.

-"I don't know where I saw it or some s*** as a teenager, but the idea of travelling with 20 women whom I loved and took care of and all of that, it seemed like a really great idea," Smith said, revealing that he had discussed the matter with his intimacy coach and even planned to contact the women on his list.
+"I don't know where I saw it or some s*** as a teenager, but the idea of travelling with 20 women that I loved and took care of and all of that, it seemed like a really great idea," Smith said, revealing that he had discussed the matter with his intimacy coach and even planned to contact the women on his list.

 "And then, after we played it out a little bit, I was like, 'That would be horrific.
 That would be horrific'.
 I was like, 'Can you imagine how miserable?'"